How Mazanti Processes Personal Data

 We process the data we receive for the purpose of advising our clients in the cases which the data concern.

-The processing takes place depending on the nature of the assignment and of the data, based on article 6 (1), paragraph b, c or f, article 9 (2), paragraph f of the GDPR, or section 8 (3) of the Danish Data Protection Act.
-Generally, the legal basis to collect and process the data is that (1) it is necessary for performing the contract with our clients, (2) for safeguarding our clients’ legitimate interests or (3) establishing, relying on or defending their legal claims.
+The processing takes place depending on the nature of the assignment and of the data, based on article 6 (1), paragraph a, b, c, or f, article 9 (2), paragraph f of the GDPR, or section 8 (3) of the Danish Data Protection Act.
+Generally, the legal basis to collect and process the data is that (1) we have received the data subject’s consent to the processing, (2) it is necessary for performing the contract with our clients, (3) to comply with a legal obligation to which we are subject, (4) for establishing, relying on or defending our clients legal claims, or (5) for safeguarding our clients’ legitimate interests or (3).
 Our processing of civil registration numbers is based on section 11 of the Data Protection Act.

-Processing of data in connection with subscribers/participants signing up for newsletters, news magazines or events is based on Article 6 (1), paragraph b or f of the GDPR.
+Processing of data in connection with subscribers/participants signing up for newsletters, news magazines or events is based on Article 6 (1), paragraph a of the GDPR.

 4. Transfer etc.